Loan Officer Job Description

 Qualifications:

-• Bachelor’s degree in Finance, Economics, or related field
+Bachelor’s degree in Finance, Business Administration, Economics, or a related field.

 Skills: